adil-devops/flask-hello-world/README.md

 Follow the guide at https://render.com/docs/deploy-flask.

-# Simple Python Flask Dockerized Application#
+# Python Flask Dockerized Application#

 Build the image using the following command